 What to do if Arrested or Ticketed for DUI

-If you find yourself in need of a DUI attorney, RepresentYou.com is a great place to start because our panel member attorneys are held to some of the highest standard in this business.
-As a result of these standards you can be sure that our staff will work to connect you with some of the most qualified attorneys.
-In addition to these standards are clients evaluate each of our attorneys with surveys and we take each and every complaint very seriously.
+If you find yourself in need of a DUI attorney, RepresentYou is a great place to start because our panel member attorneys are held to some of the highest standard in this business.
+Because of these standards you can be sure that our staff will work to connect you with some of the most qualified attorneys.
+In addition to these standards our clients evaluate each of our attorneys with surveys and we take each and every complaint very seriously.

 DUI laws are some of the harshest in the country.
-The state government’s stance on driving under the influence has evolved into something of a no tolerance policy which has led to increasingly harsh penalties for anyone convicted of a DUI.
-For this reason it is more important than ever to enlist the help of anexperienced attorney after being sited for driving under the influence.
-RepresentYou.com may be able to help.
+The state government’s stance on driving under the influence has evolved into a no tolerance policy which has led to increasingly harsh penalties for anyone convicted of a DUI.
+For this reason it is more important than ever to enlist the help of an experienced attorney after being sited for driving under the influence.
+RepresentYou may be able to help.
 A number of our panel member attorneys have knowledge of the strict DUI laws and have years of experience fighting to lessen the impact of such offenses on their clients lives.

 Arrests for drunk driving can lead to two different types of legal action.
 The first is the criminal action.
 In the event of a first time conviction the criminal action can result in $1,000 fine and up to 6 months in jail.
 The penalties become more and more severe with each additional conviction.
 The second legal action is brought against you by the Department of Motor Vehicles and is a civil action.
 The result of a DUI civil action is a DMV mandated suspension of your license for up to 1 year.
 The penalties of each action, though, can be reduced and even dropped with the guidance of a competent lawyer.

 Once you have been charged with driving under the influence (DUI) of drugs or alcohol it is important to act fast.
-Regardless of how much you want it to, this is not going away and it is important to be proactive in your approach to this legal matter.
-At RepresentYou.com we are committed to helping.
-Even if you feel you do not need a lawyer, RepresentYou.com is a good first reference.
+Regardless of how much you want, this is not going away and it is important to be proactive in your approach to this legal matter.
+At RepresentYou we are committed to helping.
+Even if you feel you do not need a lawyer, RepresentYou is a good first reference.
 Our panel of criminal lawyers includes a group of attorneys who have dedicated their careers to fighting DUI convicions.
-When you submit your case to RepresentYou.com you will be asked some basic questions pertaining to the circumstances of your DUI arrest.
+When you submit your case to RepresentYou, you will be asked some basic questions pertaining to the circumstances of your DUI arrest.
 If you decide that a lawyer may be necessary RepresentYou.com will connect your with one of our panel member attorneys and arrange a free initial consultation.Then, you and your lawyer can come to an agreement on how to proceed with you driving under the influence case.

 DUI Vehicle Code 23152. (a)(b)(c)